rust-embedded/embedded-hal/embedded-hal/README.md

 to your crate before publishing it!
 //

+## Serial/UART traits

+There is no serial traits in `embedded-hal`.
+Instead, use [`embedded-io`](https://crates.io/crates/embedded-io).
+A serial port is essentially a byte-oriented stream, and that's what `embedded-io` models.
+Sharing the traits with all byte streams has some advantages.
+For example, it allows generic code providing a command-line interface or a console to operate either on hardware serial ports or on virtual ones like Telnet or USB CDC-ACM.

 ## Minimum Supported Rust Version (MSRV)

 This crate is guaranteed to compile on stable Rust 1.60 and up.
 It *might*